TOP 10 Reasons to go to the International Festival of Owls

 Then we created the World Owl Hall of Fame to bring recognition to owls and humans doing amazing things to make this world a better place for owls.
 This brings award winners from all over the world to Houston, and gets equally widespread media coverage.

-Festival attendees have come from all over the United States, Canada, Jamaica, England, The Netherlands, Germany, Norway, Nepal, Taiwan, Kenya, and South Africa.
+Festival attendees have come from all over the United States, Canada, Jamaica, England, Finland, Italy, The Netherlands, Germany, Norway, Nepal, Taiwan, Kenya, and South Africa.

 The International Festival of Owls is held annually the first weekend in March, which is about when Alice the Great Horned Owl hatched in Antigo, Wisconsin.
 It takes place throughout Houston MN.